arc-ch/LLD/DAY3/UML_NOTES.md

 UML diagrams are divided into **two main categories**, each serving a different purpose in modeling software systems:

----

 ## 1️⃣ Structural Diagrams 🏗️

 These describe the **static structure** of a system — what it contains, how different parts relate to each other, and how data is organized.

 They are like the **architectural blueprints** of the system, showing the **foundation**, components, and their connections.
 Structural diagrams focus on the **elements that exist** in the system (like **classes, objects, and hardware**), rather than what happens during execution.

 ---

 ## 2️⃣ Behavioral Diagrams 🎭

 These describe the **dynamic behavior** of a system — how it behaves over time, how users interact with it, and how parts communicate during execution.

 They are like the **scripts and animations** in a movie 🎬 — showing what happens, when it happens, and who is involved.
 Behavioral diagrams focus on **actions, interactions, processes, and state changes**.

----

-Of course!
-Here's the **last two sections** — *Structural Diagrams* and *Behavioral Diagrams* — rewritten exactly as you had them, but now formatted neatly in **tables with emojis**, while keeping all your original wording:

 ---

 ## 🏗️ Different Structural Diagrams